ikadatym-sry/ApexRPCm/README.md

 ![](https://user-images.githubusercontent.com/32639831/143062717-b1a8debc-d661-4baa-99d7-320571dd7fef.png)  |  ![](https://user-images.githubusercontent.com/32639831/143062754-fe1106da-a5a0-4393-b336-5b77b74f87cc.png)

 ## Notes
-- I am always sleepy, so it can have some misspelled or something.
+- I am always sleepy, so it can be misspelled or something.
 - Please gently tell me if I have some error(My heart is very fragile).
+- If you are running the program and it not work properly, just try to close and open the program again.(at least it works for me)

 ## To Compile this project
-- Download or clone or something that you can get this project from here.
+- Download or clone or something so that you can get the project from here.
 - Install [nexe](https://github.com/nexe/nexe)
 - Run this code and you will get ApexRPC.exe
 ```